SUNET/nextcloud-integration_oidc/README.md

 periodically refesh access tokens allowing other apps to use them for integration, such as email sync, calendar sync or anything else.

+***NOTE***: To be able to use this app, you need to be able to get tokens from a database table and use it for something sensible, most likely from another app.
+This is not the app you want if you are looking to login to Nextcloud using a OIDC Provider, or use Nextcloud as a OIDC provider for something else.

 ## Configuration
 For configuring an oidc provider for gmail, this is a sensible start:
 ```